 The BMO Guarantee

-Perhaps the most substantial advantage of BMO SmartFolio is the reputation of the financial institution which backs the robo-advisor.
+Perhaps the most substantial advantage of BMO SmartFolio is the financial institution’s reputation, which backs the robo-advisor.
 Seeing a name that you are familiar with can give you a sense of reassurance for your capital.
-BMO is among the Big Five Banks of Canada with over $880 billion in assets as of January 31, 2020, and it has more than 900 branches across the country.
+BMO is among the Big Five Banks of Canada, with over $880 billion in assets as of January 31, 2020, and it has more than 900 branches across the country.